 Karuna meditation is a type of meditation that Buddhists use to develop compassion.
-In this guide we’ll look at how to do Karuna meditation technique, as well as the benefits that it offers you.

 What does Karuna meditation mean?